'Violent protests on CAA are unfortunate, distressing': PM Modi

 Citizenship Act protests: Two FIRs filed by Delhi Police near Jamia Nagar

 "The Citizenship Amendment Act, 2019 was passed by both Houses of Parliament with overwhelming support.
 Large number of political parties and MPs supported its passage.
-This Act illustrates India's centuries old culture of acceptance, harmony, compassion and brotherhood," he tweeted.
+This Act illustrates India's centuries-old culture of acceptance, harmony, compassion and brotherhood," he tweeted.

 "I want to unequivocally assure my fellow Indians that CAA does not affect any citizen of India of any religion.
 No Indian has anything to worry regarding this Act.
-This Act is only for those who have faced years of persecution outside and have no other place to go except India, the tweet further said.
+This Act is only for those who have faced years of persecution outside and have no other place to go except India," the tweet further said.